Zhihao-07/DP/README.md

-# DP for ammonia and ammonia-hydrogen combustion
+# Building NNPs for ammonia and ammonia-hydrogen combustion